Salt + Light Media Home

 Hail Mary, full of grace.
 The Lord is with you.
 Blessed are you among women and blessed is the fruit of your womb.

 Because Mary is conceived without sin, because she is full of grace, because she is the Immaculate Conception, she does not suffer the consequences of sin.
-St. Paul tells us that "the wages of sin is death."
-(Romans 6:23) Death does not enter the world until original sin enters the world, until the fall of Adam and Eve.
+St. Paul tells us that "the wages of sin is death" (Romans 6:23).
+Death does not enter the world until original sin enters the world, until the fall of Adam and Eve.
 So Mary, conceived without sin, full of grace, does not suffer the consequences of sin.
-We can say with confidence that Mary did not suffer death, but at the end of her earthly existence she was assumed, body and soul, into heaven where God, as we read in the Book of Revelation, 12:6,where god has prepared a place for her,” (Revelation 12:6) where she shares in the glory with Jesus Christ.
+We can say with confidence that Mary did not suffer death, but at the end of her earthly existence she was assumed, body and soul into heaven, "where God," as we read in the Book of Revelation 12:6,has prepared a place for her,” where she shares in the glory with Jesus Christ.
 (Learn more about the Dogma of the Assumption in Deacon-strucing Mary – Part 2: The Assumption.)

 The fact that Mary is blessed doesn’t mean that she is set apart from us.